FreeRCT/FreeRCT/developer_documentation/rcdgen_markup.rst

 - Decimal *integral constants*, e.g. ``5`` or ``-128``.
 - *String literals* enclosed by double quotes, e.g. ``"Hello World!"``.
+- *File paths*.
+A file path is a string literal that refers to a file on the hard disk.
+  Paths can be absolute or relative.
+Relative file paths are always interpreted as relative to the directory in which RCDgen will be invoked.
+  The directory separator should be a forward slash (``/``) on all platforms.
 - `Predefined symbols`_.
 - A *bitset* of integers, defined by the keyword ``bitset`` followed by parentheses enclosing a comma-separated list of integers.
 - A value list.
 Some `intermediary nodes`_ can expand to multiple values.